-17 Generic/average process data: These data are secondary process data which represent averages of site-18 specific process data collected from organizations or associations which run the same type of processes or 19 from multiple facilities within the one company (e.g., emission factors supplied by industry associations).
+Generic/average process data (secondary data): These data are secondary process data which represent 8 9 averages of site-specific process data collected from organizations or associations which run the same type of 10 processes or from multiple facilities within the one company (e.g., emission factors supplied by industry 11 associations).

-To provide high quality generic/average process data, site specific process data are collected and aggregated to determine average data for a specific type of process.
-This is useful, for example, where confidentiality concerns preclude obtaining site specific process data or where it is not possible to identify the specific supply source(s) of an input.
+12 To provide high quality generic/average process data, site specific process data are collected and aggregated to determine average data for a specific type of process.
+This is useful, for example, where confidentiality 13 14 concerns preclude obtaining site specific process data or where it is not possible to identify the specific supply

-Process data from literature studies and expert estimates: These data are secondary process data that come from literature studies, lifecycle databases and expert estimates.
-The quality of these data is likely to be highly variable depending on the source and/or product for which the inventory is being undertaken.
+15 source(s) of an input.

-27 Impact Assessment results: For example, GHG figures for ingredients from literature sources.
+16 Process data from literature studies and expert estimates (secondary data): These data are secondary 17 process data that come from literature studies, lifecycle databases and expert estimates.
+The quality of these 18 data is likely to be highly variable depending on the source and/or product for which the inventory is being 19 undertaken.

-28 Input-Output data: are non-process secondary data derived from environmentally extended input-output
+20 Impact Assessment results (secondary data): For example, GHG figures for ingredients from literature 21 sources.

-- 29 analysis (IOA) which is the method of allocating GHG emissions (or other environmental impacts) associated 30 with upstream production processes to groups of finished products by means of inter-industry transactions. - with upstream production processes to groups of finished products by means of inter-industry transactions.
+22 Input-Output data (secondary data): are non-process secondary data derived from environmentally extended input-output analysis (IOA) which is the method of allocating GHG emissions (or other 23 24 environmental impacts) associated with upstream production processes to groups of finished products by 25 means of inter-industry transactions.
 The main data sources for IOA are sectoral economic and environmental accounts.
-Economic accounts are - 32 compiled by a survey of facilities on economic inputs and outputs and tax data from individual establishments. - Environmental accounts are derived from (surveyed) fossil fuel consumption by industry and other GHG sources compiled in national emission inventories. - 35 Extrapolated data: Primary or secondary data related to a similar (but not representative) input, processor 36 activity to the one in the inventory that are adapted or customized to a new situation to make more
+Economic accounts are compiled by a survey of facilities on economic inputs and outputs and tax 26 data from individual establishments.
+Environmental accounts are derived from (surveyed) fossil fuel 27 consumption by industry and other GHG sources compiled in national emission inventories.
+28